What is meischol and why is it called that?

 - Fry the plaice for 15 minutes on each side in the bacon (and onion) fat until golden brown in color.
 Add a little oil or butter if there is not enough fat.

 - Sprinkle the breakfast bacon and onions over the plaice.
 Garnish them with the lemon wedges and sprigs of dill.

 - Serve the plaice with boiled potatoes and a salad

 Where is the best place to buy meischol?

 Plaice lives on the sea floor, therefore the taste of plaice can vary by soil type.
 North Sea plaice is particularly flavorful, affordable and healthy.
 Neerlandia Urk is located close to the North Sea, which is why we receive fresh plaice every week directly from our own fishing vessel.
-Therefore, the time between catching and processing is very short, and we guarantee that the plaice is caught with respect for nature and the environment.
+The time between the catch and processing is therefore very short, and we guarantee that the plaice are caught with respect for nature and the environment.

 Thanks to years of experience and modern processing methods, Neerlandia Urk is the right supplier for plaice.
 Not only because the quality of our fish is guaranteed, but also because we support initiatives in the field of sustainable management of fishing grounds.
 In doing so, Neerlandia Urk is involved in all kinds of beneficial, social development.
 That’s fish with a good taste and feel.
 Check out this page with our scholastic assortment for more information.

 Neerlandia Urk supplies fresh and frozen North Sea fish internationally to various wholesalers and supermarkets in all types and sizes of packaging.
 We manage the entire supply chain from capture to delivery to the supermarket.
 Or in other words, vertically integrated supply chain.
 Neerlandia processes plaice into finished products for consumers in, for example, NorthSeaBest small packaging.